Who Was John Dickinson?

-John Dickinson was born in 1732 and won fame in 1767 as the author of "Letters from a Farmer in Pennsylvania, to the Inhabitants of the British Colonies."
+John Dickinson was a Founding Father of the United States of America who was known as the "Penman of the Revolution."
+He won fame in 1767 as the author of "Letters from a Farmer in Pennsylvania, to the Inhabitants of the British Colonies."
 The letters helped turn public opinion against the Townshend Acts, enacted by the British Parliament.
 Dickinson also helped draft the Articles of Confederation and craft the U.S. Constitution.
 His legacy is honored through Dickinson College and Penn State's Dickinson School of Law, both in Carlisle, Pennsylvania.

 The Era of Discontent